naman-build/FFBeast-control-box/README.md

 ## Compatibility:
 - As long as you are using an Odrive/Xdrive Mini, there should be no problems with the enclosure.
 - This enclosure is compatible with all motors & encoders, as long as they're compatible with FFBeast.
+- This is NOT compatible with OpenFFBoard projects.
+I will be releasing an enclosure for OpenFFBoard later on.

 <p float="middle">
   <img src="images/front.jpeg" height="350px" />